Innmind/documentation/docs/getting-started/app/cli.md

 You should already be familiar with the `$os` variable by now, if not go the [dedicated chapter](../operating-system/index.md).

-The `$env` variable is the abstraction to deal with everything inputed in your script and everything output that comes out.
+The `$env` variable is the abstraction to deal with everything inputed in your script and every output that comes out.
 It behaves like an immutable object, meaning you **must** always use the new instance returned by its methods.

 To change the returned exit code you can do `return $env->exit(1)`.